telus/tds-core/guide/design/iconography.md

 ## Roadmap

 * Integrate a small subset of Picons into the component library
+* Deprecate and retire the icon font in favor of SVG-based icons
 * Provide more guidance on use of colour with iconography